gstich2/AMA-IMPACT/NASA_AMES_ORGANIZATIONAL_STRUCTURE.md

 **⚠️ CRITICAL: This is the COMPLETE NASA Ames organizational hierarchy.
 DO NOT SIMPLIFY.**

-Last Updated: 2025-11-10
+Last Updated: 2025-11-11
-Database: Restored and committed to git
+Database: Updated with realistic beneficiary fixtures
 Fixture: `backend/scripts/fixtures/contracts/seed_assess.py`

 ---